OsamaAlmekhlafi/Lectures_Project/README.md

 # Lectures_Project
-Applied Projects To learn Python and  ERPnext
+All Projects and assignments For learning Python and ERPnext